Breast DensityFact Sheet

 Learn more about breast density and mammography.

-For women with high breast density, digital mammography may offer screening benefits over film mammography .
-Tumors in women with dense breasts can be easier to find with digital mammography than with film mammography.
+At this time, there are no special recommendations or screening guidelines for women with dense breasts.
+Digital mammography may offer screening benefits over film mammography for women with dense breasts .
 Most mammography centers now use digital mammography to screen all women.

-Ultrasound and breast MRI (in combination with mammography) are being studied to learn whether they improve detection in women with dense breasts compared to mammography alone.
+Breast ultrasound and breast MRI (each in combination with mammography) are being studied to learn whether they improve detection in women with dense breasts compared to mammography alone.

 Learn more about screening for women at higher risk of breast cancer.